av3ng3r/cpp-allocators/README.md

 - Great for variable small-size allocations
 - Predictable O(1) allocation behavior

+This is a size-class based slab allocator similar to what tcmalloc and Redis use (not the Linux kernel slab).

 ## **3. Arena Allocator (Bump Allocator)**
 The simplest and fastest allocation strategy.